thegentl3m4n/AddAudioToStartup/README.md

 # AddAudioToStartup
-its a python script that'll add the given audio file to startup
+its a python script that'll add the given audio file to startup (tested in debian distros)

 # working